OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/ParisSud.md

 - new milestones were added, Key Performance Indicators were modified
 - Objective 6 (social studies) canceled
 - T7.4 integrated in T2.8
-- T7.1, T7.2 and T7.3 cancelled and related resources were transfered in favour of T2.6, T3.3, T3.3 and T5.7
+- T7.1, T7.2 and T7.3 cancelled and related resources were transferred
+  in favour of T2.6, T3.3, T3.3 and T5.7
 - Remaining work on WP7 moved to other work packages
 - Consolidation of deliverables to reduce their number